tigerinanenet/cognac/README.md

 ### cognac_skipGarbo

-Optional - Set this flag if you want to be prompted when you try to run `cognac` without first running `garbo`.
+Optional - Set this flag if you want to be prompted when you try to run `cognac` without first running [garbo](https://github.com/Loathing-Associates-Scripting-Society/garbage-collector).

 <pre>set cognac_skipGarbo = true</pre>